g0t4/every-paycheck-80percent-taxes/README.md

 Just getting started...
 PROVE me wrong!

 80% of every paycheck IS TAXED, your take home is ~20%
+- actually I think it's closer to 90% now that I started my list

+TODO skim my everything is taxed to F and back book

 ## Heavy hitters